Andreasgdp/notes/code-reviews/code-reviews.md

 ## If you take one thing away from this presentation...

 - **PRs should always only contain changes that are related.**
-  - If you find something like a bug, documentation, or refactoring that is not related to the PR, create a new PR for it.
+  - If you address something like a bug, documentation, or refactoring that is not related to the PR, create a new PR for it.
   - This keeps the PRs small and easier to review for one, but it allows us to use git as a tool when a commit is bad.

 ---